EZC404/passCrack/README.md

 # passCrack
-it s a website for friends to know how the BruteForcePHPattack functions
+it s a website for friends to understand the BruteForcePHPattack